apache/hudi/rfc/rfc-56/rfc-56.md

 Writer1 starts writing data at time t1 and finishes at time t3.
 Writer2 starts writing at time t2, and will update a file already updated by writer1 at time t4.
 Since all marker information of writer1 has been deleted at time t4, such conflicts cannot be found in the stage of marker conflict detection until starting to commit.
-In order to avoid such delay of early conflict detection, it is necessary to add the step of check commit conflict during detection.
+In order to avoid such delay of early conflict detection, it is necessary to add the steps of checking commit conflict during detection.

 ```